michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

  helm install vault hashicorp/vault --set "server.dev.enabled=true"
 ```

+> [!CAUTION]
+> This will deploy a single vault server in Dev mode.
+This is ideal for learning and demonstration environments to simplify the unsealing process but NOT recommended for a production environment.

 The Vault pod and Vault Agent Injector pod will be deployed in the default namespace.
 The `vault-0` pod runs a Vault server in development mode.
 The `vault-agent-injector` pod performs the injection based on the annotations present or patched on a deployment.